-This simple pizza dough gets a subtle tang from sourdough starter discard.
+This simple sourdough discard pizza dough gets a subtle tang from sourdough starter discard.
 Easy to make, it can be ready the same day with only a few minutes of hands on work.
 Give your homemade pizza crust the flavor it deserves!

 Why this recipe works